underscoreio/essential-slick/src/pages/2-selecting.md

 ## Executing Actions

-To execute the subsequent action, we pass it to one of two methods on our `db` object:
+To execute an action, we pass it to one of two methods on our `db` object:

- - `db.run(...)` runs the action and returns all the results in a single colletion.
+ - `db.run(...)` runs the action and returns all the results in a single collection.
    These are known as a _materalized_ result.

  - `db.stream(...)` runs the action and returns its results in a `Stream`,